GodOrGovern/sentiment-analysis/Readme.md

 ### main.py

-Just a quick example of basic use.
+Quick example of basic use.
 Run to ensure everything is working.

 ### sentiment.py:

 Used to analyze sentiment of transcripts.
 Primary functions: 'process_workbook' and 'calculate_weighted_sentiment'

 ### plot.py

 Used to plot sentiment values.
 Primary functions: 'plot_individual_weighted_sentiment' and 'plot_overall_weighted_sentiment'

 ### weighted_keywords.xlsx: